-- Secured bicycle parking (minimum of eight (8) slots per twenty five (25) units) - Two (2) picnic tables and one (1) grill for every twenty-five (25) units - Outdoor entertainment space such as an outdoor theater and gazebo with available seating - Looped walking paths or connected sidewalks through the entire Project - Dedicated visitor parking in addition to code or Authority required parking total of at least 3 spaces or 5% of unit count, whichever is greater.

-- An equipped sports court (volleyball, tennis, basketball, etc.) for every 100 units - On-site car sharing - Garden plots / designated community garden area with a minimum of 15 square feet per unit - Upgraded landscaping, including one tree planted on-site for every ten units.
+- Secured bicycle parking (minimum of eight (8) slots per twenty five (25) units) - Two (2) picnic tables and one (1) grill for every twenty-five (25) units - Outdoor entertainment space with available seating (smoking areas do not qualify for this selection) - Looped walking paths or connected sidewalks through the entire Project - Dedicated visitor parking in addition to code or Authority required parking total of at least 3 spaces or 5% of unit count, whichever is greater. - An equipped sports court (volleyball, tennis, basketball, etc.) for every 100 units - On-site car sharing - Garden plots / designated community garden area with a minimum of 15 square feet per unit - Upgraded landscaping, including one tree planted on-site for every ten units.
 The landscaping must adhere to Section 14.2 of the Standards for Architectural Planning and Construction, and be 100% native and adaptive plantings/landscaping ii.
-Interior Project Related Amenities
+Interior Project Related Amenities iii.
+Project Unit Related Amenities

-- Resident storage space is 25% greater than the minimum requirement

-- Computer room equipped with one (1) computer for every fifteen (15) units

-- Green Roof with available seating or other community activity area available on the roof

-- Exercise / fitness center with at least one (1) machine per fifteen (15) units

-- Trash and/or recycling disposal chutes
+- Resident storage space outside individual units is 25% greater than the minimum requirement - Computer room equipped with one (1) computer for every fifteen (15) units - Exercise / fitness center with at least one (1) machine per fifteen (15) units - Trash and/or recycling disposal chutes

 - Dedicated recycling area within the Project

 - Community room meeting Authority standards

 - Community kitchen with counter seating

-- Community TV room, theater or gaming room

 - At least one additional common room in conjunction with a community room for an identified activity (i.e. billiards room, arts & crafts room, game room, dining room, etc.)

-- Dog walking area

-- Library / reading room
+- Library/reading room

-- Hair salon
+- Hair salon/Beauty Parlor

-- Health and wellness center